publicdigital/covid19-response-tracking/README.md

 may not be the easiest structure for analysis.
 If you want to use this data and there's another structure that would make it easier for you, let me know.

+## How to add a site

+To recommend a site for us to include please either:

+* Create a pull request to add it to the list.csv file
+* or email covidsites-feedback@public.digital with the URL and the government it represents

 ## Analysis

 Reports generated from this data can be found at https://covidsites.public.digital